phrinj/claude-privacy-cleaner/README.md

 - Clone the repo if you prefer
 - Modify what data gets kept/removed
 - Run it as a systemd service
+- Change the venv location if you prefer.

 ## What Gets Removed